GladysAssistant/v4-website/en/blog/2020-11-06-launching-gladys-assistant-4.md

 <!--truncate-->

-## Story of the project
+## The story behind this v4

 In December 2018, I met two members of the community to discuss the future of the project, and together we defined what we wanted for the next major release of Gladys, Gladys Assistant 4.
-After this meeting, j I wrote a technical manifesto that summarized our discussions.
+After this meeting, I wrote a technical manifesto that summarized our discussions.

 Gladys Assistant v3 was aging, both in terms of development process and technologies used.
 It was a great product, but the developments were slower and slower and less stable due to technical choices going back to the start of the project.